Country coalitions can be as much in need of negotiating capacity building as individual

 To make its voice heard it must build up synergies between its members.

-The Workshop Programme organises a number of capacity building workshops, namely:
+The Training and Support Programme organises a number of capacity building workshops, namely:

 - annual regional workshops: